Service updates - Covid-19

-Repairs to SIC properties are being carried out at the moment, but being prioritised.
 The safety of our tenants and employees remains our priority.
 We have developed Health and Safety risk assessments for any work to be carried out in tenants’ homes with screening questions being asked prior to any work commencing.
 As always, we would ask for co-operation to allow us to work safely.
-We would also thank tenants for their patience and understanding at this very difficult and challenging time.

 Our capital work programme is going ahead.
 Please note that due to the pandemic, changes to timescales may be required, to ensure the safety of our tenants, staff and contractors.

 Housing Applications are being processed in line with our Allocation Policy.

 Allocations are being made at the moment, in line with Scottish Government guidance.

 In line with the Scottish Government Guidance in place to deal with the Covid19 pandemic, as we are in Level 0, mutual exchanges can now be considered.
 All applicants must adhere to the restrictions and no exchanges are to take place until formal agreements are in place.